Horatio Weisfeld: Heavy Metal Magazine and later work

-In 2011 Weisfeld developed another addition to the Heavy Metal Magazine brand with the creation of Metal Media, a news and personality section featuring unseen film pre-production art, profiles, movie design reviews, and other material related to science fiction and fantasy entertainment.
+In 2011, Weisfeld developed another addition to the Heavy Metal Magazine brand with the creation of Metal Media, a news and personality section featuring unseen film pre-production art, profiles, movie design reviews, and other material related to science fiction and fantasy entertainment.
 The initial section spotlighted the work of film pre-production artist Rafael Kayanan and discussed Kayanan's character designs for director Tarsem Singh's Immortals (2011 film).

-In a January 2012 Metal Media article, Weisfeld described his father's creation of a 1960s fad button (Melville Eats Blubber), which was cited in letters written by San Francisco's Zodiac Killer.
-The Zodiac changed the button's phrase to "Melvin Eats Blubber," a swipe at lawyer Melvin Belli as inspiration for his button extortion plot against the city.
-The Zodiac threatened to blow up a school bus if he did not see people wearing "Zodiac Buttons."
-The school bus threat became a central element of the film Dirty Harry, a film which ironically had been a strong influence on Weisfeld's creative development when he was a teenager.
-The original "Melville Eats Blubber" button was produced by the Horatio Button Company, named for Weisfeld by his father, when Weisfeld was a child, several years before the Zodiac killings began.
+In a January 2012 Metal Media article (The Zodiac Button), Weisfeld detailed his father's creation of a 1960s fad pin-on button (Melville Eats Blubber).
+This button was cited in extortion letters written by San Francisco's Zodiac Killer.
+In his letters to newspapers, The Zodiac Killer mangled the button's original phrase into "Melvin Eats Blubber," an apparent swipe at lawyer Melvin Belli while beginning demands for his own Zodiac Buttons.
+The Zodiac threatened more murders and to blow up a school bus if he did not see people wearing "Zodiac Buttons."
+As the article reported: ironically, although Weisfeld grew up knowing nothing of The Zodiac Killer, both the Zodiac (renamed Scorpio) and the school bus threat became elements of the 1971 film Dirty Harry which was a strong influence on Weisfeld's creative development as a teenager, this being years after the original "Melville Eats Blubber" button was produced by the Horatio Button Company - an entity named for Weisfeld when he was age 3 - and years before The Zodiac crimes would become news.